 After being assessed against ISO9001:2015, ISO14001:2015, AS4801:2001 and OHSAS18001:2007, TAG inherited standardized processes that allowed them to implement an Operational Excellence System (OEM) that paid for itself after the first year through insurance premium savings alone.

-"We have utilised SAI Global to create a benchmark for operational excellence that fosters a culture of continuous improvement and ensures we remain Australia’s leading mass transit specialist."
+“We have utilized SAI Global to create a benchmark for operational excellence that fosters a culture of continuous improvement and ensures we remain Australia’s leading mass transit specialist.”

 Chief Executive Officer, Transit Australia Group